 Prior to the Assembly, Brian served as the San Diego Commissioner on Homelessness.
 Brian created Project 25, an innovative pilot program for people experiencing homelessness coupling permanent housing with intensive individualized support.
 The program was effective in getting people off the street into housing, saved the taxpayers millions annually and received numerous awards for its success.

-Brian also served two terms on the San Diego City Council.
+Brian served two terms on the San Diego City Council.
 He spearheaded the development and opening of State Route 56 and led numerous infrastructure improvements throughout the City of San Diego.
 He also preserved over 11,000 acres in the San Pasqual Valley from development.

 After the devastating Cedar and Witch Creek wildfires, Brian led the recovery and rebuilding efforts.
 He created a one-stop disaster hub for victims that served as a national model for disaster response, uniting government agencies and services to support those impacted by fires.

-Before running for City Council, Brian helped develop San Diego’s Community Youth Court, bringing together community service agencies, schools and law enforcement to provide intervention and help youth in crisis.
-He served as the Community Youth Court’s Executive Director and received the District Attorney’s Crime Victims’ Rights Award for the program’s success.
+Before running for City Council, Brian helped develop San Diego’s Youth Court, bringing together community service agencies, schools and law enforcement to provide intervention and help youth in crisis.
+He served as Youth Court’s Executive Director and received the District Attorney’s Crime Victims’ Rights Award for the program’s success.

 from the California Clean Money Action Fund for his record of standing up to special interests